Tigers' Gleyber Torres: Resting for regular-season finale

 Torres is out of the lineup for Sunday's game against the Royals.

-Torres will receive a breather after he had started in each of the Tigers' last five games while going 5-for-17 (.294 average) with one double, six walks, four runs and two RBI over that stretch.
+Torres will receive a breather after starting five straight games and going 5-for-17 (.294) with one double, six walks, four runs and two RBI.
 Javier Baez will cover second base in Torres' stead.

 ...
 See More...
 See Less